mozilla-services/screenshots/docs/deployment.md

 Release notes are automatically extracted from git commits using `./bin/generate-commit-log --write stable..master` and then manually touched up.

+Update the version number in both package.json and addon/package.json files.

 ## Tag Release ##

 This will happen on Friday after any style tweaks land.